Arjun-G-Ravi/replicating_research_papers/01_Attention_is_all_you_need/_summary.md

 ## 1. Encoder
 - The one on the left
 - The encoder maps an input sequence of symbol representations to a sequence of continuous representations.
--The encoder is composed of a stack of N = 6 identical layers.
+- The encoder is composed of a stack of N = 6 identical layers.
 Each layer has two sub-layers.
 The first is a multi-head self-attention mechanism, and the second is a simple, position wise fully connected feed-forward network.
 - There is a residual connection around each of the two sub-layers, followed by layer normalization

 ## 2. Decoder